D-McAdams/CedarlandBlog/blog/src/usage/partial-evaluation/content.md

 cedar-policy = { features = ["partial-eval"], version = 3.0 }
 ```

-This enables the `partial-eval` experimental feature, and also grabs the latest commit off of our dev branch instead of what’s published to `crates.io`.
-(We need this because one of the APIs used below hasn’t made it to stable release yet.)
+This enables the `partial-eval` experimental feature.

 ## Using partial evaluation